hyperlabs-finance/hyperbase/README.md

 ## Digital Identities

-As a platform for regulated interactions, identity plays a fundamental role in the Hypersurface protocol.
+As a platform for regulated interactions identity plays a fundamental role in the Hypersurface protocol.
 Identity is crucial in allowing (1) users to engage with one another online with confidence, (2) creating binding legal agreements between parties and (3) enabling smart contracts to validate credentials, thereby automating the process of compliance.

 Verifiable digital identities create a powerful resource that enables users to engage broadly across investment, ownership, and governance on the blockchain.
 Identities are persistent, meaning they may only need to be verified once to open an entire network of opportunities.
 In this sense, an identity account can be thought of as a digital ID card.
 Not only is it valid across opportunities but with further standardisation it may be used across the blockchain ecosystem.